Programs and Services

 This annual conference for secondary students from the KFL&A area focuses on leadership skills so that students can raise awareness about tobacco, alcohol and other drug use such as marijuana.
 Students will be able to receive a grant in order to create awareness campaigns designed for their own secondary school, elementary schools, or the community.
 Our goal is to assist youth in developing leadership skills while positively influencing their peers.

-This interactive workshop for grade 7 and 8 students in the KFL&A area focuses on tobacco use prevention and is matched to the Health and Physical Education curriculum (Substance Use and Abuse).
-Students attend four interactive stations and learn the effects of tobacco advertising and marketing, addiction, hazards of smoking, and the numerous costs of smoking.
+This interactive workshop for grade 7 and 8 students in the KFL&A area focuses on tobacco use prevention and is matched to the Health and Physical Education curriculum (substance use, addictions and related behaviours).
+Students attend four interactive stations and learn the effects of tobacco advertising and marketing, addiction, hazards of using tobacco, and the numerous costs of tobacco use.

 Find out more about each station by following the Teens Trashing Tobacco station information link in the Resource section below.